 We wish Chiara all the best over the coming months, she will be missed!

 From September 2017, Lana took on Chiara’s duties and worked in the office until Chiara returned in April 2018.
 Lana is currently studying for her Alef Trust MSc in Professional Development (Consciousness, Spirituality and Transpersonal Psychology) from Middlesex.
-She is developing her business as a lucid dream coach, fluent in Japanese and has worked for Mitsubishi Materials, MSH Health and Wellbeing and in Tokyo with Global Power and Gaba Corporation.
+She is developing her business as a lucid dream coach, fluent in Japanese, and has worked for Mitsubishi Materials, MSH Health and Wellbeing and in Tokyo with Global Power and Gaba Corporation.